Chairman of the Board

 Co-owner, Ritz-Carlton Residences, Dove Mountain

 Ray Sidney is co-owner of the Ritz-Carlton Residences, Dove Mountain.
-He is an angel investor and the owner of the real estate investment company Big George Ventures, and he sits on the board of directors of xG Technology.
+He is an angel investor and the owner of the real estate investment company Big George Ventures.
 Ray also serves on various committees at the Massachusetts Institute of Technology and is a member of the XPRIZE Foundation's Vision Circle.
 He is an enthusiastic winter sports participant and a co-founder of Lake Tahoe Epic Curling.
 Ray holds an AB in mathematics from Harvard University, a PhD in mathematics from MIT, and an MBA from UC Berkeley's Haas School of Business.

 President and Director Emeritus